folio-org/stripes/doc/dev-guide.md

 ### Internationalization

 Stripes contains provisions for localising a module.
 At any moment, there is a notion of the currently prevailable locale, which can always be obtained using `stripes.locale`, and which may be changed on the fly using the `stripes.setLocale` function.
-The stripes-core code itself makes some use of this locale -- for example, the front page's welcome messages are translated accordingly -- but since modules provide much more of the UI, they are largely responsibile for taking the locale into account.
+The stripes-core code itself makes some use of this locale -- for example, the front page's welcome messages are translated accordingly -- but since modules provide much more of the UI, they are largely responsible for taking the locale into account.
 This is done most prominently through the provision and use of translations.

 #### Creating module translations

 Translations in Stripes are user-readable strings which are named with a short, faceted, machine-readable key such as `ui-users.loans.openLoans` for the Users module's "Open loans" caption on the Loans page.

-A module's trannslations must be provided within its package file, `package.json`, inside its `stripes` section, in a subsection named `translations`.
+A module's translations must be provided within its package file, `package.json`, inside its `stripes` section, in a subsection named `translations`.
 This section itself contains subsections whose names are two-letter ISO country codes such as `en` for English or `de` for German, each such subsections providing the module's translation strings for the named language.

 The translations themselves, within these subsections, have short, faceted keys, and their values are the strings that are to appear in the UI.
 The name of the module is automatically prepended to the translation keys.
-For example, in the User module's `packge.json`, the section:
+For example, in the User module's `package.json`, the section:

 ```
   "translations": {